Compression, Impact and Hot Rebound Flows from Coronal Rain Downflows: Discussion and Conclusion

-where $H_{CH}$ is the unknown, roughly steady volumetric heating rate; $s_H$ is the heating scale length, which we assume to be equal to the prevalent small width of $\approx1$~Mm of the intensity brightening observed in AIA~193~\AA, \hrieuv and SJI~1400~\AA\, at the loop footpoint; the factor of 2 is to account for both footpoints assuming similar heating conditions\footnote{Numerical simulations indicate that coronal rain often falls towards the footpoint with lower heating rate due to the lower pressure at the footpoint \citep{Froment_2018ApJ...855...52F}}; and $\tau_{TNE}$ is the period of the cycle.
+where $H_{CH}$ is the unknown, roughly steady volumetric heating rate; $s_H$ is the heating scale length, which we assume to be {set by the width of the observed persistent broad hot components at the loop footpoint, between 2~Mm and 10~Mm}; the factor of 2 is to account for both footpoints assuming similar heating conditions\footnote{Numerical simulations indicate that coronal rain often falls towards the footpoint with lower heating rate due to the lower pressure at the footpoint \citep{Froment_2018ApJ...855...52F}}; and $\tau_{TNE}$ is the period of the cycle.
 Unfortunately, this observational sequence is not long enough to observe another coronal rain event in the same loop with \hrieuv.
 However, looking further back in time with AIA~304~\AA\, reveals another coronal rain event in the same loop at 22:00UT on October 31st, that is, roughly 2 hrs prior to the studied event.
-We can take the area $A$ to be set by the width of the upward flow at the footpoint (assuming a circular cross-section).
-Then, we have:
+We can take the area $A$ to be set by the width of the upward flow at the footpoint (assuming a circular cross-section), and since this area is very similar to that of the rain clumps, we have:

-Replacing by the numerical values, we get a volumetric heating rate $H_{CH}\gtrapprox2.57\times10^{-2}~$erg~cm$^{-3}$~s$^{-1}$.
-Recently, \citet{ishigami2024spectroscopic} analysed spectroscopically several coronal loops with Hinode/EIS and found heating scale heights of $s_H=10\pm4~$Mm with a volumetric heating rate of $10^{-2\pm0.5}~$erg~cm$^{-3}$~s$^{-1}$.
-Here we take a much smaller heating scale height, given by the persistent intensity brightening observed at the foopoint.
-On the other hand, the volumetric heating rate that we find is that we find very close to that reported.
+Replacing by the numerical values, we get a volumetric heating rate {$H_{CH}\gtrapprox(0.41 - 2.05)\times10^{-2}~$erg~cm$^{-3}$~s$^{-1}$, or $H_{CH}\gtrapprox10^{-2.04\pm0.35}$~erg~cm$^{-3}$~s$^{-1}$}.
+Recently, \citet{ishigami2024spectroscopic} analysed spectroscopically several coronal loops with Hinode/EIS and found heating scale heights of $s_H=10\pm4~$Mm with a volumetric heating rate of $10^{-2\pm0.5}~$erg~cm$^{-3}$~s$^{-1}$. {Both, the heating scale height and} the volumetric heating rate that we find are very close to those reported.
 Although several other factors can influence TNE and coronal rain formation, this similarity also suggests that the coronal loops studied in \citet{ishigami2024spectroscopic} may be in a state of TNE.
 More generally, our study illustrates how coronal rain observations can be used to infer key properties of coronal heating.